The Penalty (1920 film): Reception

 On Rotten Tomatoes, the film holds an approval rating of 83% based on 6 reviews, with a weighted average rating of 7.3/10.

 Preservation

-Prints of The Penalty are in the George Eastman House Motion Picture Collection, the Museum of Modern Art in New York City and the Turner Film Library.
+Prints of The Penalty are in the George Eastman Museum Motion Picture Collection, the Museum of Modern Art in New York City and the Turner Film Library.
 It is available on DVD as well.

 Legacy

 The Penalty was one of Chaney's breakout roles, showcasing his taste for the macabre and talent for contortion and disguise.
 He had previously demonstrated similar qualities in the previous year's The Miracle Man, but The Penalty and Treasure Island, both of 1920, secured Chaney's place as one of America's most famous character actors, before moving on to his more famous roles in 1923's The Hunchback of Notre Dame and 1925's The Phantom of the Opera.
 In 2009, Empire named it #17 in a poll of the 20 Greatest Gangster Movies You've Never Seen *Probably.